janvanmansum/dd-sword2/docs/index.md

 #### Finalizing a deposit

-When the client signals that it is done uploading a deposit, `dd-sword2` will try to create a deposit directory with a valid bag from it.
-If that succeeds, the state of the deposit becomes `SUBMITTED`.
-If the uploaded bag is **not** valid according to the [BagIt]{:target=_blank} specs, the state becomes `INVALID`.
-If some server error occurs the state becomes `FAILED`.

-As long as the client is uploading parts of the deposit the state is `DRAFT`.
+When the client sends (the first part of) a bag, the server creates a draft [deposit directory]{:target=_blank}.
+As long as the client is uploading parts of the deposit, the state of the deposit directory is `DRAFT`.
 When the last part has been received, the state becomes `UPLOADED`.
 An "uploaded" deposit is waiting for finalization.
 When a finalization worker becomes available it will:

 1. change the state of the deposit to `FINALIZING`;
 2. concatenate the parts uploaded in a continued deposit into one file in the order indicated by the sequences numbers at the endings of the file names (in a simple deposit this is skipped, of course);
-3. unzip the file;
+3. unzip the file (if this fails, the deposit becomes `INVALID`);
-4. validate that resulting directory complies with the [BagIt]{:target=_blank} specs;
+4. validate that resulting directory complies with the [BagIt]{:target=_blank} specs (if this fails, the deposit becomes `INVALID`);
 5. change the state to `SUBMITTED`;
-6. update the `deposit.properties` file and move the deposit to the deposits directory configured for the collection.
+6. move the deposit to the directory configured for the collection in `sword2.collections.<collection>.deposits`.
+(See [config.yml]{:target=_blank}.)

+(Any error **other** than the upload not being a valid ZIP file or not being a valid bag, will cause the deposit to transition to a `FAILED` state.
+In other words,`INVALID` indicates faulty input by the client, `FAILED` means that the server was misconfigured or was experiencing other problems.)

 After this `dd-sword2`, will **not write to the deposit in any way**.
 In other words, by moving the deposit tot he deposits directory `dd-sword2` hands over further processing to a post-submission process.
 The only thing that `dd-sword2` will continue to do is to serve the client the SWORD Statement whenever